CCRPC Bicycle Count Program Evaluation and Data Analysis

 Principal Investigator: James Sullivan

-Quantifying Correlations Between Winter Severity, Pavement Conditions, and Snow & Ice Control Cost
+Quantifying Correlations Between Winter Severity, Pavement Conditions, and Snow and Ice Control Cost

 Principal Investigators: James Sullivan, Jonathon Dowds, Mitchell Robinson